 Offers multiple therapists who provide individual, couples and family therapy for children, youth, families and adults.
 Psychological and neuro-psychological testing is also available, as are some substance use disorder treatment services.

 Youth Eastside Services is offering office hours for students to check-in during the building closures.
-Office hours with the YES counselor for Redmond High School will be offered on Thursdays at 1:00 pm – 3:00 pm, starting on April 30, 2020.
+Office hours with the YES counselor for Redmond High School will be offered on Thursdays at 1:00 pm – 3:00 pm.
 Office hours will be offered on a first come and first serve basis.
 The counselor will be checking in with participants in 15-20 minute increments.
 Please know that you’ll be seen in the order that you arrive.
 To allow for flexibility and for the counselor to see everyone in a timely manner, please show up for office hours before 2:45 pm.
 This allows your counselor time to plan ahead and check-in with everyone.

 These check-ins are for support and you can schedule more time with the counselor at a future date.
 This is not a crisis line.
 If you are experiencing a life threatening emergency or currently suicidal and cannot keep yourself safe, please call 911 or call the Crisis Line at 206-461-3222 or text HOME to 741741.